klaviyo/SFCC_Klaviyo/README.md

-# Klaviyo LINK Cartridge for B2C Commerce
+# Klaviyo Cartridge for B2C Commerce

 This is the Salesforce Certified Commerce Cloud Cartridge to integrate Klaviyo.